liz3/ledit/README.md

      0, 0, 160, 255   // Color used for the vim cursor(NORMAL/VISUAL mode) RGBA (0-255)
     ]
   },
-  // optional load additional font files "extra_fonts": [
-  ],
-  "window_transparency": true, // if the window is allowed to be transparent "font_face": "/Users/liz3/Library/Fonts/FiraCode-Regular.ttf", // TTF font face path "commands": {
-      // see the command section
-  }
-}
 ```

 ## Highlighting for extra languages
 **Note: There are a few examples in [language-syntaxes](/language-syntaxes), further since this folder takes priority, it is possible to overwrite existing build in modes too by specifying the extensions, ledit will first use the folder and only if theres no match use its built in langauge support.**